Lieb-Robinson bounds with exponential-in-volume tails: Accuracy of classical simulations of quantum dynamics

-According to the Taylor expansion \eqref{eq:resum}, we organize the time-evolved operator $A(t)=\mathrm{e}^{t\mathcal{L}}A$ by the boxes it touches (or has touched in the past by taking commutators with factors $X_j$ in the causal tree $(X_1,\cdots,X_n)$) where In other words, we include the causal tree $(X_1,\cdots,X_n)$ in $A(S_{\rm b};t)$ if and only if the factors touch all boxes in $S_{\rm b}$ but no boxes in its complement $S_{\rm b}^{\rm c}$.
-Observe that we have restricted to subset of boxes $S_{\rm b}$ that are connected in $G_{\rm b}$ and contains $\boxx_0$; otherwise $A(S_{\rm b};t)=0$ simply because the operator grows in a connected way.
-We call each $S_{\rm b}$ appearing in \eqref{eq:At=clusters} as a \emph{connected cluster}.
+with The summation here is taken over sets of adjacent boxes $S_{\rm b}\subset V_{\rm b}$ that are connected in $G_{\rm b}$, which we call a \emph{connected cluster}.\footnote{This definition may differ slightly from the one used in the literature, where a cluster typically means a multiset of subsets of the graph.
+We use the term here to illustrate the connection between our algorithm and other cluster expansion methods.} In other words, we include the causal tree $(X_1,\cdots,X_n)$ in $A(S_{\rm b};t)$ if and only if the factors touch all boxes in $S_{\rm b}$ but no boxes in its complement $S_{\rm b}^{\rm c}$.
+Observe that we have restricted to subsets of boxes $S_{\rm b}$ that are connected in $G_{\rm b}$ and that contain $\boxx_0$; otherwise, $A(S_{\rm b};t)=0$ simply because the operator grows in a connected way.